Bassett88/arkosR36S/Frequently-Asked-Questions---CHI.md

 ## Q. How does the low battery indicator work?
 ### A. The following will occur:
-- The power led will turn red when battery life is less than 20 percent.
+- The blue led will turn red when battery life is less than 20 percent.
-- The power led will blink red every 1 second when battery life is less than 10 percent.
+- The blue led will blink red every 1 second when battery life is less than 10 percent.

 ## Q. How does the movie/video player work?
 ### A. The movie/video player is ffplay.
 More information about ffplay is available in this [link](https://ffmpeg.org/ffplay.html)